Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

-If you have a rowdy little pet that likes to try out new things to eat, don't worry if his next snack is a bite off one of your hollyhock flowers—it is not poisonous to dogs when ingested.
-That being said, however, it can cause dermatitis if it comes in contact with your (or your pet's) skin, so be careful handling them.
+If you have a rowdy little pet that likes to try out new things to eat, don't worry if his next snack is a bite of one of your hollyhock flowers—it is not poisonous to dogs when ingested.
+That being said, it can cause dermatitis if it comes in contact with your (or your pet's) skin, so be careful handling them.
 If your pet does some rolling around on them, you will probably want to bathe it with some type of mild dog shampoo.
 I suggest wearing gardening gloves when working around these beauties to protect your own skin.

 Contact dermatitis or allergic dermatitis around the mouth could be triggered if the flower is eaten, and that can result in aggravating itching of the skin; and/or redness and irritation of the mouth.
 If your pet eats some, make sure to wash its mouth out with cool water as much as possible.

 The worst-case scenario for your pet is if it happens to ingest any of the fungus disease-infected flowers, in which case they can cause vomiting, diarrhea, fever, coughing and/or lethargy.

 Some of the "ugly" diseases to which hollyhocks are susceptible include leaf spot, anthracnose, and rust, which is spread by airborne spores.
 If your flowers are untreated, rust will invariably appear.

 They also tend to attract spider mites and Japanese beetles, which can damage them, but instead of spraying with chemicals, wash the pesky pests off regularly with your garden hose.

 If you do want to use control sprays, select some natural ones that are clove or cinnamon-based (your pet could get sick if it ingests flowers treated with chemicals).